gsmendoza/gitara/README.markdown

       end
     end

 This will generate a tab with two Intro bars.
 It's important to group the two bars inside a score, because...

 Only the last expression under Gitara.define will be generated
 --------------------------------------------------------------

-When writing a tab, oftentimes you want to generate only a part of the tab for isolation and testing.
-Gitara makes this easy by generating a lilypond file only for the last expression under Gitara.define.
+When writing a tab, oftentimes you want to generate only a part of the tab for testing purposes.
+Gitara makes this easy by processing only for the last expression under Gitara.define.
 For example:

     Gitara.define do
       bar do